Welcome to Sheyenne GRIT

 Money Stays in the Community

-Percentage of Funds Staying Local
+93% of Project Funds Stayed Local

 The Sheyenne GRIT Way

-Find Volunteers in the Community
+Recruit Volunteers in the Community

-Execute Substainable Solutions
+Execute Sustainable Solutions

 Project Gallery